We value your data and take your privacy seriously.

 - A player is not required to provide his or her date of birth to be eligible for inclusion within WAGR®.
 However, the player will not be part of any sub-rankings by age group within WAGR®.
 Many events will look to the WAGR® Ranking as a first source for their decisions on eligibility for exemptions to qualification and entry to amateur and professional events.

-- We do not disclose dates of birth of Ranked Players to any third parties other than to our group companies and our suppliers who assist us to administer the WAGR® Ranking and Site and for that purpose only.
+- We may disclose dates of birth of Ranked Players to our group companies and national golf federations for administration and analysis purposes and to our suppliers who assist us to administer the WAGR® Ranking and Site.

 Personal Data of Site Users